How to Draw

 So you shouldn’t try to draw it as a three-dimensional body but just as a two-dimensional arrangement of lines.

-After a few trials and errors, I came up with a way to draw the triangle pretty easily.
+After some trial and error, I came up with a way to draw the triangle pretty easily.

 It’s fun!
 Wanna try?